barumau/pandunia/eng/402_sual_e_javabe.md

 #### Who made Pandunia?

 The starter of Pandunia is _Risto Kupsala_ (born in Finland in 1979).
-He is a language hobbyist and an engineer in information technology who wants to help the world communicate better.
+He is a computer scientist (M.Sc.) and a linguist (M.A.) who wants to help the world communicate better.
-People from many countries have helped over the years.
+People from many countries have helped over the years to develop the language.
 There is a list of some of the contributors in [GitHub](https://github.com/barumau/pandunia/graphs/contributors).